mrhunsaker/Graph_Digitizer_Java_Implementation/graph-digitizer-java/README.md

 ## Development Notes

 ### Coordinate Systems
+### Coordinate Systems

-The application manages two coordinate systems:
+The application manages three related coordinate systems and clarifies how they interact:

-1. **Canvas Coordinates**: Pixel positions in the JavaFX Canvas
+1. **Image Pixel Coordinates**: The image's natural pixel coordinate space (0..width-1, 0..height-1).
+The {@link com.digitizer.core.CoordinateTransformer} maps between numeric data values and these image pixel coordinates (this is the coordinate space used by the tracer and by the calibration anchors stored in {@link com.digitizer.core.CalibrationState}).

+2. **Canvas Coordinates**: Pixel positions in the JavaFX Canvas where the image is rendered.
+The canvas may render the image at a scaled size (`displayScale`) and with offsets (`offsetX`, `offsetY`) so UI drawing (snap lines, points, ticks) must convert image-pixel coordinates into canvas coordinates before drawing.

-2. **Data Coordinates**: Actual numeric values from the graph axes
+3. **Data Coordinates**: Actual numeric values from the graph axes (e.g., 0.0..100.0).
+The transformer supports linear and logarithmic mappings between data coordinates and image pixels.

-The `CoordinateTransformer` class handles conversion between these systems, including support for logarithmic scales.
+Note: Because the UI supports zooming (which changes `displayScale`) and fitting, the conversion helpers in the UI layer perform image<->canvas conversions.
+This ensures points and tick marks remain visually in the same place on the plotted graph when zoom/fitting changes are applied.

 ### Headless Core